This post may contain affiliate links. Please read our disclosure policy.

 Can I make Alfredo sauce with half-and-half instead of heavy cream?

-Yes, but the sauce will be thinner and less rich.
-To compensate, let it simmer a few extra minutes before adding the Parmesan and stir constantly.
-It won’t have the same velvety texture as a full cream version but it still tastes good.
+Yes, but the sauce will be thinner.
+Half-and-half has less fat than heavy cream, so it won’t thicken the same way.
+Let it simmer a few extra minutes before adding the Parmesan and whisk constantly.
+It won’t have the same texture as a full cream version but it still tastes good.

-Add the leftover sauce to a small saucepan over low heat with a small splash of heavy cream.
-Stir gently and constantly until warmed through.
-Avoid high heat, which causes the sauce to separate.
-The microwave is not recommended as it heats unevenly and can break the sauce.
+Add the sauce to a small saucepan over low heat with a splash of heavy cream and stir gently until warmed through.
+The microwave heats unevenly and can cause the sauce to separate, so I don’t recommend it.

 RELATED: 20 Single Serving Meatless Meals